sean-otoole/sean-otoole/README.md

 This is the github page for Sean O'Toole.

+At the moment this is a work in progress, many missing files and explanations to be written in the README files for each repository.

+In addition to current projects, this page is here to highligh the analysis code I've written for past projects as a postdoctoral fellow and Ph.D. student.

 <!--
 **seanotoole/seanotoole** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.